ASE A4 Steering Suspension Practice Test

 20.

-Answer B is correct.
+Answer A is wrong.
 Ball joints allow the spindle to swivel as the vehicle turns.
-A clunking or popping sound occurs if there's excessive clearance between the ball and socket.
+A clunking or popping sound occurs if there's excessive clearance between the ball and the socket.

 Answer C is wrong.
 They provide for up and down movement as the vehicle brakes and travels over bumps in the road.